-The practice learned/ and made improvements when things went wrong.
+The practice learned and made improvements when things went wrong.

 - Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
-For example when a patient attempted to gain additional medicines when already having received the appropriate amount. - The practice acted on and learned from external safety events as well as patient and medicine safety alerts.
+For example, when a patient's data was faxed to the wrong fax number. - The practice acted on and learned from external safety events as well as patient and medicine safety alerts.
+Safety alerts could be better recorded to ensure completeness of records and improved auditability.